-But he’ll have to prove again that he can play his best with the best emerging talent
+He’s proved he can play his best with the best emerging talent

 Tyrius Walker wanted to quit basketball.

-Most schools thought he was too small.
+When he came out of high school, most colleges thought he was too small.
 The coach who had originally recruited him to Jacksonville State ended up getting fired.
 He was done.